eddienuta/elrond-go-scripts/README.md

 ## ubuntu-amd64 ##

-Scripts built for & testet on Ubuntu 18.04 LTS Server (should work on other related distros). <br>
+Scripts built for & testet on Ubuntu 18.04 LTS Server (should work on other related distros).
 Remeber to do:

 ```bash